What is a First MTP Cheilectomy?

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

-With a cheilectomy, there is a risk of numbness along the big toe, a painful scar or an incision that does not heal properly.
-Arthritis is a progressive problem, and you may have continued pain after the surgery.
-While most patients do well with a cheilectomy
+With a cheilectomy, there is a risk of numbness along the big toe, a painful scar, or an incision that does not heal properly.
+Arthritis is a progressive problem, and you may continue to have pain after the surgery.
+While most patients do well with a

-for more than 10 years, some may need additional surgery, such as a fusion.
-This can occur in 20 to 30 percent of patients with big toe arthritis.
+cheilectomy for more than 10 years, some may need additional surgery, such as a fusion, which removes the cartilage of the joint and joins the bones of the big toe together.
+This can occur in 20-30% of patients with big toe arthritis.

 Original article by Katherine Ma, MD